 Mentoring is a professional relationship where a more experienced person, a mentor, assists a less experienced person, a protégé, to develop skills and knowledge to enhance the protégé's personal and professional growth.
-Mentors teach, coach and challenge their protégés by sharing professional and personal information, advice and connections, typically through a formal program and then possibly continuing in an informal mentoring relationship.
+Mentors teach, coach and challenge their protégés by sharing professional and personal information, advice and connections.
+Mentorships are typically through a formal program and then possibly continue in an informal mentoring relationship.

 Mentors become trusted advisors and role models by supporting and encouraging their protégés with suggestions and knowledge, both general and specific.
 Mentoring may include the following benefits.

-- Developing your knowledge and skills.
+- Develop your knowledge and skills.
 Mentors can assist you in identifying the knowledge and skills to help you advance in your career field.

-- Improving your communication skills.
+- Improve your communication skills.
 Mentors can teach you the language of your career and develop ways for you to communicate effectively with others in your career field.

-- Building your network.
+- Build your network.
 Mentors can help you expand your existing network of personal and professional contacts.

-- Advancing your career.
+- Advance your career.
 Mentors can help you stay focused and on track on your career path by offering advice, assisting with skills development and creating networking opportunities.

-The Department of Defense Military Spouse Employment Partnership recognizes the importance of mentors and welcomes MSEP partners who provide mentorship opportunities for military spouses.
-The Military Spouse Employment Partnership partners currently providing mentoring opportunities include:
+The DOD Military Spouse Employment Partnership recognizes the importance of mentors and welcomes MSEP partners who provide mentorship opportunities for military spouses.
+The MSEP partners currently providing mentoring opportunities include:

 - Hiring Our Heroes Military Spouse Professional Network – Local chapters provide career-minded spouses with networking opportunities, professional development programs, community involvement and peer-to-peer mentoring.

-- Blue Star Networks – A place for military spouses to share professional information, network and get the scoop on licensing requirements across the country in three targeted groups:
+- Blue Star Networks – A place for military spouses to share professional information, network and get the scoop on licensing requirements across the country.

 - Military Spouse Foundation - Military spouses providing one-on-one mentoring, community discussions and expert forums with a focus on career planning and entrepreneurship.

 Take advantage of the opportunity to expand your network and explore your options for mentoring by visiting the websites listed above.
-Call 800-342-9647 to receive more information on mentoring from a career coach.
+Call 800-342-9647 to get more information on mentoring from a career coach.